This brilliant map renames each US state with a country generating the same GDP

 Sometimes it helps to employ unconventional perspectives when thinking about the size of things.

-So here’s a pretty awesome map from American Enterprise Institute’s Mark Perry that shows how massive and productive America’s $18 trillion economy really is on a global scale.
+So here’s a pretty awesome map from American Enterprise Institute’s Mark Perry that shows how massive and productive America’s $US16.7 trillion economy really is on a global scale.

-To put it in a global perspective, if California were its own country in 2013, it would have been the 6th-biggest economy in the world — right behind the UK whose GDP was $2.85 trillion.
+And to put it in a global perspective, if California were its own country, it would have been the 10th biggest economy in the world, just behind Russia, which had a GDP of $US2.096 trillion that year.

 Check out the rest of the states in the map below: